howardbdev/globetrotter-backend/dev-log.md

   How do we make this happen????

+# 2019-06-13

+LET's NOT GET ALL THE USER INFO!
+LIKE, NO password_DIGEST *DONE WHERE WE ARE -- just updated trips index controller action so that we can get the current user's trips on load....
+NEXT UP - ^^ add actions/reducers/state/props needed for this to happen

 - we can add signup functionality
 - we can think about our initial layout
 - we can think about routes -- adding react router
 - we can think about bringing in a 3rd party css library }

-WHERE WE ARE -- just updated trips index controller action so that we can get the current user's trips on load....
-NEXT UP - ^^ add actions/reducers/state/props needed for this to happen